Anneysha7/athena_hacks/README.md

 ## What is next for our project

-1. Sharing capability
+1. Sharing capability and accessibility

-2. DALL-E 2 Integration
+2. DALL-E 2 Integration and intersectionality with AI tools including ChatGPT

-3.
+3. Implementation